trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ## Next steps

 {% comment %}
+Commenting this out because there's not enough info for a tutorial user to do this without further information; consider adding this because it would be good to be able to send messages (that is, call contracts) from the rollup, and I don't know how you'd do that in the sandbox.

 Currently, your rollup and kernel are running in sandbox mode.
 If you want to explore further, you can try deploying the rollup to a testnet as you do in the [Deploy a smart contract](../deploy-your-first-smart-contract/) tutorial.
 The workflow for deploying to a testnet is similar to the workflow that you used to deploy to the sandbox: